scratchfoundation/scratch-desktop/README.md

 `npm run dist`

-Node that on macOS this will require installing various certificates.
+Note that on macOS this will require installing various certificates.

 #### Signing the NSIS installer (Windows, non-store)